jma712/DNDC/README.md

 # DNDC

-Deconfounding in dynamic networked observational data.
+WSDM '21 paper: Deconfounding with Networked Observational Data in a Dynamic Environment

 # Setup
 Python 3.6